Easy Honey Baked Ham Recipe

 Honey Baked Ham

 This is a homestyle Honey Baked Ham, rich with savory sweetness of ham mixed with honey.
 The sauce is more of an au jus, rather than a gravy.
 See notes if you want a thick sauce.
 Spoon plenty of it over the slices of ham, and watch it disappear!
 Great for holidays.

 - Total Time: 1 hour 10 minutes

 - 1/4 cup firmly packed brown sugar

 - 1/4 cup whole grain mustard (prepared mustard jar with whole mustard seeds)

 - 1/4 cup honey

-- Place ham in a 13×9 baking dish.
+- Bake: Place ham in a 13×9 baking dish.
 Coat ham with a generous amount of sauce.
 Bake for 60-70 minutes, basting thoroughly every 15 minutes.